 In recent years, the year-on-year change in global PC shipments has been largely negative, although 2017 saw the market stabilize, falling only 0.2 percent from 2016 levels.
 In contrast, the U.S. PC market has remained relatively stable in terms of the PC units shipped.
 Imports of computers and computer accessories to the U.S. amounted to about 128.4 billion U.S. dollars in 2017.
 HP Inc remains the market share leader for personal computer shipments in the United States, responsible for shipping 31 percent of total PC shipments in the last quarter of 2016.

-While the term PC is usually used to refer to a multi-component desktop computer, designed for use in a fixed location, or a laptop computer, designed for easy portability, recently the market for computers has been shifting towards to the use of smartphones and tablets.
-The rate at which sales of tablets are replacing that of PCs is forecast to jump from around one percent per year in 2009 to as much as 54 percent per year in 2020.
-In the United States, the number of tablet users is forecast to reach about 185 million by 2020.
+While the term PC is usually used to refer to a multi-component desktop computer, which is designed for use in a particular location, or a laptop computer, designed for easy portability, the market for computers has been shifting towards to the use of smartphones and tablets.
+The the installed-base share of tablets in the United States is forecast to increase to 56 percent by 2021, while both laptops and desktop PCs will see their share fall.
+The number of U.S. tablet users is forecast to reach about 185 million by 2020.